zahurazaman-cs/Software_Engineering/README.md

 Project Name: Web-Based Frontend Extension for Choco Solver: Open Source Software for Constraint Programming

-A Web-Based Constraint Modeling and Solving Environment Using Choco-Solver and Spring Boot Overview
+Overview:
 This project provides a complete web-based interface for interacting with the Choco constraint solver.
 It consists of:
 A static HTML/CSS/JavaScript frontend that allows users to construct constraint problems in a browser.
 A Spring Boot backend exposing REST APIs that receive user-defined constraints, translate them into Choco-solver models, execute the solver, and return JSON responses.
 The system supports the full range of variable types implemented in Choco-solver, including IntVar, BoolVar, RealVar, SetVar, and GraphVar.
 The aim of this project is to offer a structured and user-friendly interface for constraint specification while delegating problem solving to Choco’s underlying engine.

-Documentation, Support, and Issues
+Documentation, Support, and Issues:
 The project demonstrates how a modern frontend communicates with a Java + Spring backend to construct and solve constraint programming models.
 Issues and enhancement requests can be submitted through the GitHub issue tracker of this repository.

-Architecture
+Architecture:
 Project Structure
 /choco-solver-frontend
     index.html